Financial Forecasting Methods To Help Predict Your Business's Future

 • Education: Schools and colleges use this method to predict the number of enrollees in the coming school year.

-• Sales: It helps companies make decisions, such as determining the number of products to produce and which of their inventory should be the priority to get more sales.
+• Sales: It helps companies make decisions like production levels and inventory prioritization to get more sales.

-• Construction: Forecasting helps construction and manufacturing determine the approximate number of resources they need for their upcoming projects.
+• Construction: Qualitative forecasting helps construction and manufacturing determine the approximate number of resources they need for their upcoming projects.

-• Pharmaceutical: This helps pharmaceutical companies see which medications are more popular with users, so they can increase the production of those medications.
+• Pharmaceutical: This helps pharmaceutical companies see which medications are more popular with users and increase production accordingly.

 Quantitative Forecasting Methods

 Quantitative financial forecasting is a data-driven forecasting method that businesses use to make accurate predictions for big decisions.
-This form of forecasting uses historical data to analyze patterns to determine what the business performance will be like in the future.
+This method uses historical financial forecasting data to analyze patterns to determine what the business performance will be like in the future.

 Quantitative forecasting results are affected by past data, relevant variables, and time parameters.
 You can do this financial forecasting for budget, sales, or projected expenses for a future time period.
-Here are some examples of quantitative forecasting methods.
+Here are some examples of key financial forecasting methods using the quantitative approach.

 Straight-Line Forecasting Method

 The simplest quantitative forecast you can use is the straight-line method.
-This method only needs an approximate projected growth rate of your business which is usually based on your past performance.
+This method only needs an approximate projected growth rate of your business, usually based on your past performance.

 300,000 x 1.05 = $315,000